-Significant changes in the health care delivery system in the Hospital's Primary and Secondary Service Areas could influence the appropriateness of the Approved Regulated Revenue established for the Hospital under this Agreement.
-Therefore, the Hospital agrees to declare and describe, in Appendix G, any financial interest (or control) it holds in other hospitals or entities that provide services, including non-hospital services, in the Hospital's Primary and Secondary Service Areas, as of the Effective Date of this Agreement.
+Significant changes in the health care delivery system in each of the Hospital's Primary and Secondary Service Areas could influence the appropriateness of the Approved Regulated Revenue established for the Hospital under this Agreement.
+Therefore, the Hospital System on behalf of each

+Hospital agrees to declare and describe, in Appendix G, any financial interest (or control) it holds in other hospitals or entities that provide services, including non-hospital services, in the Hospital's Primary and Secondary Service Areas, as of the Effective Date of this Agreement.

-In addition, the Hospital agrees to inform the HSCRC at least thirty (30) days in advance, in writing, or at the earliest practicable time thereafter, of any acquisitions or divestitures which it undertakes regarding such interests.
+In addition, the Hospital System on behalf of each Hospital agrees to inform the HSCRC at least thirty (30) days in advance, in writing, or at the earliest practicable time thereafter, of any acquisitions or divestitures which it undertakes regarding such interests.
 The HSCRC may request data from the Hospital, on a periodic or ongoing basis, regarding the utilization of the services provided by such related entities, to ensure that the Hospital complies with the GBR constraint through better management of its existing regulated services, and not by moving services from the HSCRC-regulated sector to unregulated sectors of the hospital or non-hospital environment in ways that do not comport with the objectives of the GBR model, the Three Part Aim, and the final contract between CMMI and the State of Maryland.

 The Hospital will provide an annual disclosure and certification report, which is presented in Appendix F and Appendix G, regarding changes in the services it provides.
-The initial report will be due upon signing of this Agreement, and additional reports will due on an annual basis within 30 days after the end of each subsequent Rate Year.
+The initial report will be due upon signing of this Agreement and additional reports will due on an annual basis within 30 days after the end of each subsequent Rate Year.